-The Five-Year Parks and Recreation Master Plan development process began in March 2022.
-At the project's onset, the consultant met with elected officials and parks department staff to understand their goals and objectives for this planning effort.
+The Five-Year Parks and Recreation Master Plan development process began in March 2022 and was finalized in 2024.
+The consultant met with elected officials, parks department staff, and Park Board members to understand their goals and objectives for this planning effort.
 The following three overarching goals resulted:

-- 1. A more robust understanding of what Cicero Parks Department should offer - 2.
-A realistic approach to plan implementation - 3.
-A planning process that facilitates a better understanding of parks and recreation management, governance, and available resources
+- 1. A more robust understanding of what Cicero Parks Department should offer. - 2.
+A realistic approach to plan implementation. - 3.
+A planning process that facilitates a better understanding of parks and recreation management, governance, and available resources.